 Burning Can Beer Festival

 August 10-11, 2018: Oskar Blues Brewery's Burning CAN Beer Festival

-The weekend-long lawn jam on their scenic REEB Ranch includes a beer fest with over 50 craft-canning breweries, internationally touring bands, camping, food trucks, and plenty of mountain sports - all based at the foot of DuPont State Forest.
+The weekend-long lawn jam on their scenic REEB Ranch (8 miles from the brewery) includes a beer fest with over 50 craft-canning breweries, internationally touring bands, camping, food trucks, and plenty of mountain sports - all based at the foot of DuPont State Forest.
 The festival cracks open Friday with live music by extremely danceable hometown band Supatight and soaring horns of headliner Lettuce.
 Saturday morning brings group mountain and bike ridges, as well as a trail run and a paddle on the French Broad River.
 The ranch even has a bike park with dual slalom course.

 Saturday afternoon's beer fest with more than fifty breweries with 200+ brews pouring at this can-only beer festival.
 Saturday night music includes '70's style rock n' roll by The National Reserve and high-energy trio Mo Lowda & The Humble.